-We asked Forbes Solicitors for their legal advice on the information in this article.
+We asked Forbes Solicitors for legal advice on the information in this article.

 Pregnancy is a protected characteristic

-Under the Equality Act 2010 (see sections 17 and 18) you can't discriminate against someone who is pregnant or entitled to maternity leave.
+Under chapter 2 of the Equality Act 2010 you can't discriminate against someone who is pregnant or on maternity leave (see sections 17 and 18).
 This includes people who provide services and carry out public functions, such as school governors.

-Your board must not treat a governor less favourably because they are pregnant.
+Your board must not treat a governor less favourably because they're pregnant or have given birth.

 No clear-cut rules

 As governors are volunteers, their legal status isn’t explicit.
-There are no hard and fast rules for a governor who wishes to take maternity leave.
+There are no hard and fast rules for a governor who wants to take maternity leave.
+The same goes for paternity, parental or adoption leave, which we cover in more detail below.

 The most important thing is for a board to avoid discrimination.